The system of partial differential equations for the $C_{_0}$ function: The system of linear PDEs as the stationary condition of a functional

 \section{The system of linear PDEs as the stationary condition of a functional}

 As stated above, the $C_{_0}$ function of one nonzero mass is formulated through the hypergeometric functions in some convergent regions of independent variables.
 Since there is not the reduction formula for the hypergeometric functions, the scalar integral cannot be analytically continued outside the convergent regions.
 Nevertheless the continuation of the scalar integrals to the whole parameter space can be done numerically by the systems of linear PDEs in Eq.(\ref{1M-PDEs}).
-In order to proceed with our analysis, we present expansion of $F_{_{a,k}}$ around space-time dimensions $D=4$ as
+In order to proceed with our analysis, we expand $F_{_{a,p_{_3}}}$ around time-space dimensions $D=4$ as

-where the function $F_{_{a,k}}^{(n)}(x_{_m},\;x_{_1},\;x_{_2})$ satisfies the system of PDEs
+where the function $F_{_{a,p_{_3}}}^{(n)}(\xi_{_{33}},\;x_{_{13}},\;x_{_{23}})$ satisfies the system of PDEs

 with

 Through the transformation of variables

 the system of PDEs in Eq.(\ref{1M-PDEs-1}) is recognized as stationary conditions of the modified functional